Best Brokers for TradingView

 • No investor compensation fund in the event of bankruptcy.

-We also like the breadth of instruments available through its platform.
-You'll find over 70 currency pairs, as well as gold and silver priced in US dollars, euros and Aussie dollars.
+Access over 1,000 markets through MT4, MT5, cTrader and more recently TradingView.
+You'll find over 70 currency pairs, as well as gold and silver priced in US dollars, euros, Aussie dollars and other currencies.
 You can also go long or short on stocks and government bonds through over 40 ETFs.

 Its free educational content also sets it apart from the competition.
-Fund your account to get access to trading signals from Trading Signal and Autochartist.
+Get access to trading signals from Trading Signal and Autochartist as soon as you fund your account.
 You'll also get access to free trading courses for beginners and experienced traders, weekly webinars and e-books.

 Trading through TradingView is easier than you think.
 Let us walk you through how to go about it, in 3 steps.